70% Rule Calculator

 Screening heuristic, not full deal analysis

 The 70% Rule embeds generalized cost assumptions; your actual financing, holding, and selling costs may differ significantly.
-High-rate environments (2026 hard money 12–14%) stretch the embedded profit margin beyond realistic levels for many deals.
-Always validate with the Fix and Flip Calculator before committing capital — this is not a substitute for professional deal analysis.
-For tax or financing specifics, consult a CPA and licensed lender.
+Always validate with the Fix and Flip Calculator and consult qualified professionals before committing capital.
+This is not a substitute for professional deal analysis, appraisal, or investment advice.

 Does not model holding time